DizNicolasAmor/interviews-practice/RUST.md

 - The `#[repr(C)]` attribute can ensure compatibility with `C`.
 - Rust's rules balance performance, portability, type safety, and memory safety.

-### 26. How to use Rust's FFI capabilities to interact with foreign languages?
+### 26. How to use FFI capabilities to interact with foreign languages?

+Rust's FFI (Foreign Function Interface) capabilities enable Rust code to interact with code written in other languages, such as C and C++.

+To use it, the `extern` keyword is used to define external functions or variables, and the `unsafe` keyword is used to indicate that the function may have side effects or violate Rust's safety rules.
+Additionally, Rust's `std::ffi` module provides facilities for working with C-style strings and pointers.

 ### 27. How Rust's macros can be used to generate code and improve code readability and maintainability?